victorhsn/graphql-movies/README.md

 # GraphQL - Graph Query Language

 This repository was created to show how GraphQL works.
 It's a simple example.
-I just created the GraphQLServer using [graphql-yoga](https://github.com/graphcool/graphql-yoga).
+I just created the GraphQLServer using [graphql-yoga](https://github.com/graphcool/graphql-yoga) and created types with some fields.

-- graphql-yoga
-- yarn (package manager)

 ## Install